 Hanoi – Flight to Dong Hoi – Phong Nha Cave (the 3rd UNESCO World Heritage site)Day 5

-After an early morning check out, your private driver will pick you up and take you to the airport for a short flight to Dong Hoi to visit Phong Nha-Ke Bang National Park national park, a UNESCO World Heritage Site in the Quang Binh Province in the north central coast region.
+After an early morning check-out, your private driver will pick you up and take you to the airport for a short flight to Dong Hoi to visit Phong Nha-Ke Bang National Park, a UNESCO World Heritage Site in the Quang Binh Province in the north-central coast region.

 After lunch, continue to visit Tam Co Temple and the famous Thien Duong Cave, also known as Paradise Cave.
 Discovered by scientists of the British Caving Research Association in 2005, Paradise Cave is surrounded by a forest of karts peaks and its cave system extends for 31 km, though most people only visit the first kilometer.
 The scale is breathtaking, as wooden staircases descend into a cathedral-like space with colossal stalagmites and glimmering stalactites.